Charitable Giving and Taxes

 Charitable giving to foreign organizations is typically not tax deductible, so if a person or group has a particular cause in mind, they should seek out a domestic nonprofit that does similar work.
 In certain cases charitable gifts to organizations in Canada, Mexico, and Israel may be tax deductible if the United States government recognizes them.
 The rules for each country are different, so do your research ahead of time.
 IRS Publication 526, “Charitable Contributions,” discusses the rules.

 Cash and Noncash Gifts

 While the most common type of charitable giving is a cash gift, people may also donate items such as equipment, furniture, vehicles, or real estate.
 With this type of noncash gift, the donor may take a tax deduction only for the fair market value of the item.
+The IRS describes fair market value as the amount the item could be sold for to a willing buyer.
 The IRS provides general recommendations for the giver to establish this amount.
 Clothing and household items, for instance, must be in good condition or better to even qualify for a deduction.
 You will also be required to fill out an additional form if your noncash contributions exceed $500 for the year.

 Raffles, Auctions, and Other Fundraising Events

 One common way for nonprofit organizations to raise money is through fund-raising events such as auctions, raffles, or other games of chance.
 Although these provide a great opportunity to give, money given for raffles and other games of chance are not tax deductible.
 In addition, people who participate in an auction can deduct only the amount that is above and beyond the value of the item purchased.